ben-nathanson/QuadraticFormulaCalculatorExtension/README.md

-# Quadratic Formula Calculator Plug-In
+# Quadratic Formula Calculator Extension
-This is a toy program to experiment with creating a browser plug-in.
+This is a toy program to experiment with creating a browser extension.
 Also very handy with Calculus homework!

 ## See it in action:
 ![](documentation/pics/real.png)